juju/docs/src/en/reference-install.md

 Title: Installing Juju

-# Getting the latest Juju
+# Installing Juju

-Juju is available on Ubuntu, various other Linux distributions, macOS, and Windows.
+Stable versions of Juju are available on Ubuntu, various other Linux distributions, macOS, and Windows.
 Development releases are also available for testing.
-All binary releases for all supported platforms are available on Launchpad.
-Please read on for how to install Juju on your chosen platform.
+Read on for how to install a stable or development version of Juju on your chosen platform.

 ## Version 2.3.3